 Our results are always very good at GCSE and we have an excellent take-up at A Level.

-About one third of the girls in the current LVI Form study History at A Level.
-Most girls who take Advanced Level History obtain an A grade.
-From September 2015 we began offering the new A Level course with AQA.
+About one third of the girls in the current LVI Form study History at A Level, where we use the AQA exam board.
+Many girls who take Advanced Level History obtain an A grade.
 In LVI we will be studying two topics: historical interpretations of Russia 1855-1917, and a depth study paper on Religious Conflict and the Reformation in England 1529-1547.

-The new A Level in History has given us the chance to stretch the topics and the skills of our girls in completing coursework on their chosen topic.
-In the summer of LVI they will pick between studying Imperial Spain 1479-1598 or Crisis in the Middle East: The Arab-Israeli Conflict 1914-2004.
-They are taught an overview course in the Summer Term and are then given the opportunity to research further into their topic, completing the final essay of 3,500 words by March of UVI.
+The new A Level in History has given us the chance to stretch the topics and the skills of our girls in completing an NEA (Non Examined Assessment- coursework) on their chosen topic.
+In the summer, LVI will pick between studying Imperial Spain 1479-1598 or Crisis in the Middle East: The Arab-Israeli Conflict 1914-2004.
+They are taught an overview course in the Summer Term and are then given the opportunity to research further into their topic, completing the final essay of approximately 3,500 words by March of UVI.

 In UVI we will cover the years 1917-1964 in Russia and the USSR as well as the English Reformation 1547-1570.
 In the Russia course we will see how Lenin changes Russia into the Union of Soviet Socialist Republics to the backdrop of Civil War and famine.
 We will carry on with the study of the nature of leadership with the rise of Stalin and his totalitarian rule, and finally the reforming zeal of Khrushchev with his attempts to humanise the Soviet system.
 Continuing with the Reformation paper will allow a study of not only the Protestant boy King Edward VI but also allow an exploration of the new historical evaluations of Catholic Mary I. Finally, the key role of Elizabeth I and her pragmatic approach will be considered in ensuring religious stability and the establishment of the Church of England.
 The final summer examination will cover the whole period studied in both years of the course.